 [ZOO] + [MA] + [NUH] + [N] + [OR]

 Zumana is currently working in the CHANGE lab as a graduate assistant.
-She is a first year Counseling Psychology doctoral student at Northeastern University.
+She is a second year Counseling Psychology doctoral student at Northeastern University.
 She received her bachelor's in Psychology and master's in Community and Trauma Counseling from Jefferson University.

 Her research interests include community engaged research, liberation psychology, and promoting health equity justice, along with studying and developing evidence-based practices and interventions, for marginalized youth and adolescents.
 In her free time, she enjoys reading, watching horror movies, and getting involved in her community!